 Outdoor Kitchen – Maximum of 60 attendees seated and 100 attendees cocktail style

 Visitor Center Lobby & Exhibits Hall and Fountain Courtyard – Maximum of 120 attendees

 Olmsted House – Maximum of 150 attendees’ cocktail or theater-style and 72 attendees banquet style

 Magnolia Room – Maximum of 120 attendees theater-style and 80 attendees banquet style

 Bok Tower Gardens is a non-profit 501(c)3 organization.
-If you host an event here, the fees benefit the Gardens by providing revenue to help fund the non-profit education, conservation, and garden programs.
+If you host an event here, the fees benefit the Gardens by providing revenue to fund non-profit education, conservation, and garden programs.
 The rates are insanely affordable.

-When was the last time that you were able to take a day out in Florida for less than $20?
+When was the last time you were able to take a day out in Florida for less than $20?
 Probably never – at least not in the previous ten years.
 Single-day access to all Garden areas, entrance into the children’s garden Hammock Hollow and the 3.5-mile pine trail preserve hiking trail.

 Adult admission: $15